“You shouldn’t encourage her,” her mother pontificated.

 “Well, I didn’t tell her.
 She certainly didn’t get those pious thoughts in her pretty little head from me,” her father chuckled.
 “I have a whole canon of atheism to defend.
 She’ll get over it.”

 “I know.
 Losing a pet is a horrible experience for a child to go through.
 And she’s making it far worse by denying it,” her mother replied.

 “I’m going to have to bury it, you know,” her father said grimly.

 “If she’ll let you.
 She still goes back to it hoping it will wake up.”

 Both parents looked outside.
-Juanita was bent over a prone black body.
-They only turned away for a second.
-But that was enough for both of them to feel a warmth steal in from outside.
-Enough to make them shiver.
+Juanita bent over a prone black body.
+Her parents turned away for a second.
+They both felt a warmth steal in from outside.
+They looked at each other.
+And shivered.

-A scratching like steel wool against a fry pan.
-Then a dull sproing.
-Then a rusty metallic groan.
-The outside screen door had swung open again.
-Both parents looked at each other.
+Steel wool scratched as if against a fry pan.
+A dull sproing.
+The rusty metallic groan as the screen door opened again.
+Both parents stared at each other, mouths agape.